 The lack of a “big” fiscal stimulus also points to concerns about rising government debt, banks’ non-performing loans, and inefficient investment, she said.

 China’s Xinhua News Agency cited Yi, a deputy governor, as saying that the nation has “relatively large room” for use of monetary and fiscal policies compared with some countries.

 Inflation was 1.9 percent last month, close to a two-year low, according to the median forecast in a Bloomberg News survey.
 China’s gross domestic product expanded 7.4 percent in the third quarter from a year earlier, according to the median in a separate survey, the seventh quarterly deceleration.

 Yi said yesterday that while this year’s inflation rate is “fine” and may be 2.7 percent for the full year, longer-term threats are from agricultural costs and prices for imported raw materials, commodities and energy, which can be driven up by global monetary easing.

 The IMF last week reduced its estimate for China’s growth this year to 7.8 percent, which would be the weakest pace since 1999, as Europe’s debt crisis crimps exports.
-Alcoa Inc. (AA), the largest U.S. aluminum producer, cut its forecast for global consumption of the metal on slowing Chinese demand.
+Alcoa Inc. (AA:US), the largest U.S. aluminum producer, cut its forecast for global consumption of the metal on slowing Chinese demand.